Thai Food: A Global Delight or a Diet Disaster?

 Next up, the protein.
 Be a lean, mean, ordering machine by selecting dishes with lean proteins.
 Think grilled chicken satay over crispy pork belly.
 And remember, sauces can be sneaky sugar culprits.
 Ask for them on the side.
 You'll be the Picasso of your plate, controlling where those calories go.

-The next time you pore over a Thai menu, keep these tips for healthier eating in mind.
-Turn your Thai food indulgence into a masterstroke of conscious consumption.
+So, the next time you're faced with a Thai menu, remember these tips for healthier eating.
+Transform your Thai food experience into a masterpiece of mindful munching.

 Before we wrap up, let's put these tips into an easy-to-follow checklist.
 Keep this in mind the next time you're dining at a Thai restaurant: